davidfsmith/k8s-demo/README.md

-# HTTPBin + NGINX Ingress (Helm) Demo
+# httpbun + NGINX Ingress (Helm) Demo

-A minimal demo that deploys two HTTPBin apps behind the **Helm-installed NGINX Ingress Controller** on Minikube.
+A minimal demo that deploys two httpbun apps behind the **Helm-installed NGINX Ingress Controller** on Minikube.
 Manual steps come first; a Makefile is provided at the end for shortcuts.

 ## Prerequisites